matplotcheck/matplotcheck/CONTRIBUTING.rst

 Code style
 ==========

-- MatPlotCheck currently only supports Python 3 (3.6+).
-Please test code locally in Python 3 when possible (all supported versions will be automatically tested on Travis CI).
+- MatPlotCheck currently only supports Python 3 (3.10+).

-- MatPlotCheck uses a pre-commit hook that runs the black code autoformatter.
-  Be sure to execute `pre-commit install` as described above, which will cause black to autoformat code prior to commits.
-If this step is skipped, black may cause build failures on Travis CI due to formatting issues.
+- MatPlotCheck adheres to the ruff formatting and style guidelines.

 - Follow `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_ when possible.
   Some standards that we follow include: